FAR-Lab/Interactive-Lab-Hub/Lab 2/README.md

 <p align="center"><img src="https://github.com/singhaniasnigdha/Interactive-Lab-Hub/blob/Spring2021/Lab%202/imgs/pi_rotary_encoder.png" height="480" /></p>

-## Part F.
-## Make a short video of your modified barebones PiClock
+## Part F: Make a short video of your modified barebones PiClock

 You can see the modified barebones clock with the time changing according to the rotary encoder's position and the accompanying animations below:

 [![](https://res.cloudinary.com/marcomontalbano/image/upload/v1614566984/video_to_markdown/images/google-drive--1GTcadkFiFY9N9W-uxGgojbXpPkQuTO_T-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://drive.google.com/file/d/1GTcadkFiFY9N9W-uxGgojbXpPkQuTO_T "")

-## Part G.
-## Planning further interactions/features for the PiClock
+## Part G: Planning further interactions/features for the PiClock
 We decided to model our final clock representation after life and the various activities that people perform on a day-to-day basis.
 While the user controls time with the rotary encoder, they have various activities that they are required to do at certain times.
 We decided to have our clock perform the following functions:

 * **Control Time**